sonnie-creator/style-harmony/README.md

 ### FastAPI Server

-* Supports both **MCP mode** and **Direct mode**
+* Supports **MCP mode**
 * Automatically detects MCP availability at runtime
 * Aggregates recommendation results, validation output, and collage images into a single API response

 ---

-## Outfit Processing Pipeline

-1. **Prompt Analysis & Translation**
-2. **Prompt Enrichment**

-   * Age
-   * Gender
-   * Personal color
-   * Season
-3. **Outfit Recommendation**
-    PPO-Based Recommendation Model (MCP Tool)
+### Model

-The core outfit recommendation logic inside the MCP Tool Server is powered by a PPO-trained reinforcement learning model.
+The core outfit recommendation logic is powered by a PPO-trained reinforcement learning model.

-Training Overview

-The model was trained using Proximal Policy Optimization (PPO) in a custom Gymnasium environment for sequential outfit composition.

-Each episode samples a fashion prompt and the agent selects items step by step to form a complete outfit.

-Training prompts are derived from the neuralwork/fashion-style-instruct dataset.
+A custom Gymnasium environment is used for sequential outfit composition, where the agent selects items step by step based on fashion prompts from the neuralwork/fashion-style-instruct dataset.

-Reward Design

-The base environment reward reflects prompt–item semantic similarity and outfit coherence.

-A ValidationAgent evaluates the final outfit and injects a validation score into the terminal reward:

-final_reward =
-  (1 - validation_weight) * env_reward
-  + validation_weight * validation_score

-During training, user personalization is disabled to avoid user-specific bias.
-Personalization is applied only at inference time via MCP Tools.

-Integration into MCP

-The trained PPO model is loaded inside the MCP Tool Server.

-MCP tools such as recommend_outfits and full_recommendation_pipeline internally invoke the PPO policy to generate outfit candidates.

 The MCP layer handles prompt analysis, validation, and collage generation around the PPO-based core model.
 Models are available at: [Sonnie108/ppo-fashion-harmony](https://huggingface.co/Sonnie108/ppo-fashion-harmony)

-   * MCP Tool-based pipeline or Direct PPO-based model
+   * MCP Tool-based pipeline

-4. **Outfit Validation**
-5. **Collage Generation**
+### Collage Generation

    * Background removal
    * Transparent image composition